HananAlhajri/EmployeeManagementSystem/README.md

 <li>MySQL database</li>

 ## Sql commands:
-You can do the exactly the same using Swagger or Postman to send JSON.
+You can do the exact same thing using Swagger or Postman to send JSON.
 See next section.

 ### Department table:
 ```